-This specific gen4 module features a 2.4" colour TFT LCD display, with optional resistive touch.
+This specific gen4 module features a 3.2" colour TFT LCD display, with optional Resistive Touch (DT) or Capacitive Touch (DCT).
 It is powered by the feature-rich 4D Systems Diablo16 Graphics Processor, which offers an array of functionality and options for any Designer / Integrator / User.